Subscribe to Updates

 Author: admin

-Former White House drug czar bashes rescheduling; OK GOP divided on medical marijuana; MD psychedelics vote; MA cannabis sales milestone Subscribe to receive Marijuana Moment’s newsletter in your inbox every weekday morning.
+Feds not changing worker drug testing; FDA CBD policy; PA cannabis/hemp regs bill; NM psilocybin therapy funds; Study: Legal marijuana reduces crime Subscribe to receive Marijuana Moment’s newsletter in your inbox every weekday morning.
 It’s the best way to make sure you know which cannabis stories are shaping the day.
 Your support makes Marijuana Moment possible… Free to read (but not free to produce)!
 We’re proud of our newsletter and the reporting we publish at Marijuana Moment, and we’re happy to provide it for free.
 But it takes a lot of work and resources to make this happen.
-If you value Marijuana Moment,…
+If you value…